 Fashion Illustration for Designers

 I love that it explains in a very approachable way all aspects of the figure drawing.
-It shows how to draw different ethnicities which is not found very often in this type of literature.
-It demonstrates in an excellent and easy to understand way how to draw folds and all types of fabrics: rule, feathers, silk, leather etc… But what I love most about it is actually that it shows you how to use markers and color pencils for mind-blowing rendering.
-There are so many illustrations and just enough text in this book that I believe should be on the book shelf of every designer.
+It shows how to draw different ethnicities which are not found very often in this type of literature.
+It demonstrates in an excellent and easy to understand the way how to draw folds and all types of fabrics: rule, feathers, silk, leather, etc… But what I love most about it is actually that it shows you how to use markers and color pencils for mind-blowing rendering.
+There are so many illustrations and just enough text in this book that I believe should be on the bookshelf of every designer.

 Advanced Fashion Drawing

 For me, it is a priceless this book.
 I dare to claim that it gave me more knowledge and skills than my 4 years of training in Fashion University.
 Why is it so special?
 While books that explain the basics in fashion drawing are pretty common, stumbling upon a quality read for more advanced illustrators is really rare.
 Once you become good it becomes harder to improve your skills.
 This book is definitely not for beginners.
 It is for the artists that already know how to draw the anatomy and the proportions well, but lack this….expressive quality in their fashion sketches.
 “Advanced Fashion Drawing” by Bill Donovan features techniques and exercises that changed for good my illustrations and showed me how to draw in a more spontaneous and confident way.